-The answer to these questions is your ultimate goal — the reason you are spending time, money and energy learning a new language.
+The answer to these questions is your ultimate goal—the one big reason you’re spending time, money and energy on learning this new language.

 It’s okay if your ultimate goal is huge, multi-faceted or even a bit vague.
 Maybe you want to learn Spanish so you can move to Spain.
 Maybe you want to learn French so you can talk to your boyfriend’s family in their native language.
 Maybe you want to learn Chinese so you can travel to China next year.

-Whatever your goal, just make sure you are honest with yourself about it.
+Whatever your goal, just make sure you’re honest with yourself about it.
 There’s no right or wrong.

-The next step is to break your ultimate goal into specific steps — the components that make up your larger goal.
-At this point, you aren’t setting tangible goals yet — just identifying the things you need to learn in order to achieve your ultimate goal.
+The next step is to break your ultimate goal into specific steps—the components that make up your larger goal.
+At this point, you want to identify the things you need to learn to achieve your ultimate goal.

-At first, focus on identifying only a handful of the most important steps.
-Recognize that you can’t list every possible thing you need to know to “become fluent in German.”
-Just list a few of the most important tasks you want to achieve along the way.
-Here is an example:
+Of course, it would be impossible to, for example, list every possible thing you need to know to “become fluent in German.”
+Just list a few of the most important steps you need to take along the way.